Patrick K. Kroupa: MIA / DOA (1996–2000)

-A running theme through nearly all of Kroupa's writing is his drug use.
-He was a very vocal proponent of self-selecting one's own state of consciousness and freely wrote and talked about his own drug history.
+He was a vocal proponent of self-selecting one's own state of consciousness and freely wrote and talked about his own drug history.
 The caveat being, some of his drug use was open and public.
-The fact that he was an advocate of LSD and other psychedelic drugs was no big secret.
-The darker side of his life — that he regularly lost weeks of time injecting speedballs, was in and out of detoxes and rehabs, and suffered from bipolar disorder — were not publicized or mentioned until nearly a decade later.

-Kroupa wrote with great honesty and passion about a variety of topics, but he very carefully danced around his own increasing dependence on heroin.
-Everybody knew that Kroupa occasionally used heroin, cocaine and dozens of other drugs, but not the extent.
+He was an advocate of LSD and other psychedelic drugs.

 By 1996, MindVox was at the absolute height of its powers, yet it was disintegrating.
 Bruce Fancher was suddenly part of two or three other start-ups, and system repairs that should have taken hours dragged on for weeks.
 While the user-base kept growing, the previously high level of intelligent discourse within the internal conferences had suffered, and while MindVox was getting more press than ever, all of it read like the same story being retold for the umpteenth time.

 Sometime in early-to-mid 1996, Kroupa simply vanished.
 Freedom of choice gave way to the downward spiral of hardcore heroin addiction and dysfunction.
 In his 2005 book, Hip: The History, New York Times reporter and former Details editor John Leland would write:

 In truth far too many of the celebrated figures in these pages led melancholy and difficult lives of isolation, mental illness and drug addiction.
 Interesting and romantic to read about, but very tough on those who live them.

 Kroupa's exact whereabouts and activities from early 1996 until December 1999 remain unknown.
 He has acknowledged that he travelled throughout North America and spent time living in Mexico, Belize, Puerto Rico, the Czech Republic and eventually Bangkok, Thailand.

 The dot.com success story that began with MindVox eventually hit rock bottom when Patrick Kroupa turned thirty incarcerated, "doin' Cold turkey on cement, in The Tombs".
 Several months after this arrest, Kroupa finally kicked heroin through the use of the hallucinogenic drug, ibogaine.
 He was detoxed for the last time in the West Indies, on the Caribbean island of St. Kitts by Dr. Deborah Mash in late 1999.

 He subsequently spent four months living at the Buddhist temple, Wat Tham Krabok, well known for its heroin and opium drug rehabilitation program.